andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

     A lot of libraries return existentials in `Maybe`’s ([base is guilty](http://hackage.haskell.org/package/base-4.9.0.0/docs/GHC-TypeLits.html#v:someNatVal)),
-    so it can be useful for those, too!
+    so this trick can be useful for those, too!

-    This is less useful for things like `toSing` where things are *not* returned in a monad.
-You could wrap it in Identity, but that’s kind of silly:
+    This trick is less useful for functions like `toSing` where things are *not* returned in a monad.
+You could wrap it in Identity, but that’s kind of
+    silly:

     ``` {.haskell}
     foo = runIdentity $ do